 Low-Carb Thai Chicken Wraps

 These Thai Chicken Wraps are one of my favorite ways to eat healthy for lunch or dinner.
-Packed full of healthy, colorful, and bright veggies like carrots, bell pepper, and cucumber, they’re super easy to prepare ahead of time and even easier to customize and make exactly how you want.
+Packed full of vigorous, colorful, and bright veggies like carrots, bell pepper, and cucumber, they’re super easy to prepare ahead of time and even more comfortable to customize and make precisely how you want.

 To keep these Thai Chicken Wraps low carb, I wrapped them using a large flour La Tortilla Company Low Carb Tortilla.
 My all-time favorite tortillas, I have been purchasing these tortillas for years!
-Unfortunately, this high-fiber, low-carb tortilla can be hard to find in stores.
-You guys, The Marketplace has them ALL.
+Unfortunately, this high-fiber, the low-carb tortilla can be hard to find in stores.
 Low carb, wheat, flour, regular, you name it.

 Thai Chicken Wrap Ingredients